-Fire Science Program Overview
+Fire Science and Emergency Services Program

 Firefighting is one of the most demanding, fulfilling and rewarding professions there is.
 Every city and town around the world relies on firefighters to keep them safe, mitigate emergencies, and educate their citizens in fire prevention.
 Whether an emergency be fire or EMS-related, rest assured that there will be graduates from this program on the scene.
 Graduates have two options moving forward after they complete this degree.
 They can either seek employment or transfer to a four-year institution.
 The program is recognized by the United States Fire Administration through the Fire and Emergency Services Higher Education Program.